tartley/belter/README.md

 * screenshot
 * shapes may consist of polygons, which are tessellated into triangles
 * screenshot
+* shapes are also added to pymunk
+* world.update calls pymunk.step
+* pymunk.step results are used to update items' position and orientation
+* starfield v1
+* bodies are rendered as an outline, with a black interior
+* keys to control ship
+* Both
+  * ctx.vertex_array index_element_size arg and
+  * indices struct.pack 1st arg
+  should grow as number of indices exceeds 255, 65535.
+  Maybe get_vao should decide on element size, and pass it in?
+  Or, better, they each call an 'element_size_int' and 'element_size_char'?
+### performance
 * performance test
-* performance: try a padding byte 'x' in the struct pack.
+* Render.get_packed_vertices: struct.pack on asterisked iterable must be slow.
+* pad buffers to be align on 4-byte boundary. (eg 4th color byte)
+* Performance: single interleaved buffer?
+  Was faster in 2013, for cache reasons.
+  Comment suggested it no longer matters since 2016.
+* waiting at end of Render.draw is probably suboptimal.
+  Can we wait before rendering the next frame, instead?
+### design
-* performance: render should store vao keyed on id(shape), not id(item), then multiple items could use same vao, either simultaneously or sequentially.
+* render should store vao keyed on id(shape), not id(item), then multiple items could use same vao, either simultaneously or sequentially.
-* ctx.vertex_array index_element_size arg should sync with indices struct.pack
-  arg.
-Maybe get_vao should decide on element size, and pass it in?
-  Or they each call a 'element_size_int' and 'element_size_char'?
-* Read about interleaved rather than separate vert/color buffers?
-* screenshot
+* self documenting makefile
+### deployment
 * Produce a linux executable:
   * generate requirements/main.txt, using a fresh virtualenv
   * Install our code using `pip install --no-deps .`